TeachMeTW/WhoIntedMe/README.md

 ![SQLite](https://img.shields.io/badge/-SQLite-07405E?style=for-the-badge&logo=sqlite&logoColor=white)

+# How to setup

+CD into WhoIntedMe, and run the following commands in the terminal.

+`poetry shell`

+`poetry install`

+`poetry run pre-commit install`

-# To run docker
+To run the backend, run `poetry run flask run`

-`docker build -t whointedme .`

-`docker run -p 8000:8000 whointedme`

 # To launch app

-CD into app, and run the following commands in order
+CD into app, and run the following commands in the terminal

 `poetry shell`

 `poetry run npm install`

 `poetry run npm start`

+# To set

+`docker build -t whointedme .`

+`docker run -p 8000:8000 whointedme`

 Once node_modules folder has been created you can run "poetry run npm start" anytime to launch the app